 In October of 2015, Furman debuted in Budapest with the Hungarian National Philharmonic as the Bürgermeister and Apollo in a double bill of Strauss’ masterworks Friedenstag and Daphne.
 Thriving vocally under the direction of Maeastro Zoltan Koscis, The Papiruszportal exclaimed Furman was “a handsome tenor…with a clear, strong voice” and “it was impossible not to pay attention to him.”
 Furman has future plans with the Staatsoper Budapest as well as the Philharmonic’s upcoming productions of Wagner’s Ring Cycle and Der Fliegende Holländer.

-Upcoming engagements with the Hessisches Staatstheater include Mario Cavaradossi in Puccini’s Tosca, Pollione in Norma, Erik in Der Fliegende Holländer, and Walther von Stolzing in Die Meistersinger von Nürnberg.
+Upcoming engagements include Pollione in Norma, Erik in Der Fliegende Holländer, and Walther von Stolzing in Die Meistersinger von Nürnberg with the Hessisches Staatstheater, Prinz in Theater Magdeburg's new Rusalka, and Erik in Der Fliegende Holländer with the Hungarian National Philharmonic.

 Although Furman is singing some of the most demanding dramatic and heldentenor roles in the opera canon, he also enjoys performing new, contemporary works.
 In addition to Barber’s Vanessa, Furman has had success in Heggie’s Dead Man Walking, Golijov's Ainadamar, Susa’s The Dangerous Liaisons, Stravinsky's The Rake's Progress and two world premieres: Eve’s Odds by Bruce Trinkley and A Stranger's Tale by Curtis Tucker.